 - Covers 1200 characters

-- BIG font; text is away from the pictures
+- BIG noticeable font; the text is also separated from the pictures

 - Pinyin for new words is small & unobtrusive on the bottom of the page, away from the text

 - Lots of human-based stories but also anthropomorphic ones

 - You can get flashcards, workbooks, and audio CD at extra cost.

 - You don’t have to buy the full set; each book level and supplemental materials can be ordered separately